gavalian/Clas12Tool/README.md

        makeHipoSelector mySelector

 You should use some meaningful name rather than mySelector.
 Edit it to perform the tasks you would like.
-But use the ProcessEvent function instead of the Process function as you would in a TSelector
+But use the ProcessEvent function instead of the Process function as you would in a TSelector.
+You can use the _c12 clas12reader object to access all the data as shown in Ex1_CLAS12Reader.C

 e.g.